Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Completeness conditions

 For us, the following completeness conditions turn out to be more useful than Condition~A.

 \begin{dfn} We call a future inextendible timelike curve $\gamma$ in a Lorentzian pre-length space $X$ defined on an interval $I\subset \R$ \emph{future Cauchy complete} provided the following condition is satisfied: if there is some $t_0 \in I$ for which $d(\gamma(t_0),\gamma(\cdot))_{|[t_0,\infty) \cap I}$ is bounded, then $\sup I$ is contained in $I$.
 An analogous definition is made for past inextendible timelike curves.
 We call $\gamma$ \emph{Cauchy complete} if it is future and past Cauchy complete.
-We say that $X$ satisfies \emph{Condition B} if every inextendible timelike curve is Cauchy complete. \end{dfn}
+We say that $X$ satisfies \emph{Condition B} if every future inextendible timelike curve is future Cauchy complete and every past inextendible timelike curve is past Cauchy complete. \end{dfn}

-In what follows a Cauchy complete timelike curve is by definition inextendible.
-Since we use timelike curves in the above definition, we could consider the notion of Cauchy completeness for merely t-inextendible timelike curves as well.
-Replacing inextendible by t-inextendible in the definition of Condition B would, for instance, lead to a refined version of the next proposition.
-If the bubbling boundary is empty, these variants of Condition B coincide by Lemma \ref{lem:no_bubbling_(t)-inext}.
+In what follows a (future resp.~past) Cauchy complete timelike curve is by definition (future resp. past) inextendible.